zhuzhiwei99/UniGSC/README.md

 | 📊 **Evaluate** | ```bashbash scripts/eval.sh 1 gsc_dynamic data/GSC_splats/m71763_bartender_stable/colmap_data data/GSC_splats/m71763_bartender_stable/track results/GSC_splats/m71763_bartender_stable/track/frame1/configs/ffmpeg/anchor_0.0``` |

 💡 **Tips:**
-1. If you want get better RD performance, you can use `HM` as the video codec by replacing `ffmpeg` with `hm` in the above commands.
+1. If you want to get better RD performance, you can use `HM` as the video codec by replacing `ffmpeg` with `hm` in the above commands.
 2. For each script, you can add `--help` to see all available options.